prof18/Filmatik/README.md

 # Filmatik

-Filmatik shows you some popular movies of the moment.
-This project is a minimal Kotlin Multiplatform project that I use to experiment with this technology.
+Filmatik is a minimal Kotlin Multiplatform project that shows some popular movies of the moment.
+This project is a playground that I use to experiment with this technology.
 It is heavily inspired on [Filmatic](https://github.com/prof18/Filmatic), my other playground application that I use to catch up with modern Android development.